xXleowXx/gitlab-charts/doc/charts/certmanager-issuer/index.md

 ## Configuration

-We will describe all the major sections of the configuration below.
-When configuring from the parent chart, these values will be:
+We describe all the major sections of the configuration below.
+When configuring from the parent chart, these values are:

 ```yaml
 certmanager-issuer: